Portugal 2027

 Dinner: Prado (Príncipe Real) — seasonal, farm-to-table, natural wines.
 Book ahead.

-Day 8 — Saturday: Lisbon → MSP
+Day 8 — Saturday, May 30: Lisbon → MSP

 Morning flight from LIS.
 Connection via European hub.
 Arrive MSP Sunday.